 The scholarship includes all necessary parts of the program, but some optional aspects of the program are not covered, and there is no stipend provided.
 Three meals for each week day and two meals for each weekend day are covered, as is the cost of the dorm room and all expenses related to courses, labs, and team projects.
 Incidental purchases of snacks, school supplies, or other such items are not covered by the scholarship.
 Some of the weekend social activities planned by the residence life staff may also have a small cost associated with them -- for example, students might need to pay for a bus ticket or their ticket to a Pirates game.

 Of course!
 Many PGSS students are also talented musicians, and there will be time for students to practice and play during some evenings and weekends.
-For the last two years, the program's dorm included two sound-proof piano rooms where students can bring their instruments for private practice.
+The College of Fine Arts has practice rooms that students will sometimes be able to access.
 The residence life staff also hosts an annual No Talent Show, and musically inclined students will definitely want to have their instruments on hand for that evening.

 Yes, although you may find yourself so caught up in the academic and social activities of PGSS that you won't be able to (or won't want to!) make time for it.
 But don't worry -- after you finish PGSS, we're pretty sure your remaining summer work will feel relatively easy.